 Anonymous postcard, c1914

-A group of Town players in their ‘civvies’.
-This must be one of the very first photos of a very young Billy Smith.
+I spotted this postcard in an auction and paid £50.00 for it.
+I was quick to notice that it shows a group of Town players in their ‘civvies’ and must be one of the very first photos of a very young – and very small – Billy Smith.

 I believe the players to be (from left) …

 Horace Husler – goalkeeper signed in August 1912 from Sheffield Wednesday and released in July 1913 but re-signed for 1913-14 season; joined Doncaster Rovers in July 1914; Sidney James – joined from Bird-In-The-Hand FC in November 1913 and was killed in action in spring, 1917; Norman Holmes – full-back from Clapton Orient in July 1913; went on to play three games at fullback 1913-14; left for York City in July 1914; Frank Mann – signed from Aston Villa in July 1912 and moved to Man Utd in March 1923; Billy Smith – signed October 1913 and played until July 1934; Ralph Rodgerson – full-back who came from Burnley in January 1913 and moved to Leeds Utd in March 1921; Harry Linley – half-back from Silverwood Colliery in August 1912; moved to Halifax Town in July 1921.

 All of which, I believe, points to a 1914 date for this postcard.